 Gov/Edu/NFP: $2000 USD

 The registration fee includes: lunch, breaks, supplies and course materials.
-Participants are responsible for their own accomodation, breakfasts, and dinners.
+Participants are responsible for their own accommodation, breakfasts, and dinners.

 Refund Policy: The amount paid minus a $350 processing fee will be refunded for all cancellations received in writing before June 21, 2019.
 No refunds will be granted for cancellations received after that time, but registrations can be transferred to other participants at no additional cost.
-The Organizer is not liable for an event cancellation due to sickness, riots, epidemics, or acts of god.
+The Organizer is not liable for an event cancellation due to sickness, riots, epidemics, acts of god, or natural disasters.